emqx/neuron-docs/en_US/quick-start/quick-start.md

 * Click `Submit` to complete the equipment configuration, and the equipment card will automatically enter the working state of **Running**;

 :::tip
 The configuration parameters required by each device are different.
-Please refer to [Module Setting](../module-plugins/module-driver.md) for detailed description of southbound device parameters.
+Please refer to [Configuration](../configuration/south-devices/south-devices.md) for detailed description of southbound device parameters.

 :::